benbalter/benbalter.github.com/_posts/2020-12-04-over-engineered-home-network-for-privacy-and-security.md

 * **Ads** - Blocking intrusive, targeted, and malware-laden ads across devices.
 While you can install an extension on a desktop browser, such ad blockers are often resource intensive, easy for advertisers to restrict, and do little for mobile devices where I do most of my "fun" browsing, not to mention, cannot restrict IoT tracking.
 * **It needs to "just work"** - Whatever solution I chose needed to be out-of-the-box or widely supported.
 No rooting, flashing new firmware, or modifying software which would lead to never-ending tinkering and could potentially introduce new vulnerabilities in the process.

 If you want to head down this route as well, it's relatively straightforward, but definitely a (fun) "project".
 You'll need some basic familiarity with home networking (understanding how things like DNS and IPs work), as well as being comfortable SSH-ing into a linux device and copying and pasting a few commands.

 Here's how I over-engineered my home network for privacy and security:

+* Contents
+{:toc}

-### The router - Unify Dream Machine
+### The router - UniFi Dream Machine

 I'd always [admired from afar the over-the-top home network setup](https://www.troyhunt.com/ubiquiti-all-the-things-how-i-finally-fixed-my-dodgy-wifi/) Ubiquiti's prosumer line offers, but for the space I'd be installing it in, the four digit minimum price tag to properly support a single access point was a bit beyond reasonable.
 Luckily UniFi recently came out with their [Dream Machine](https://store.ui.com/collections/unifi-network-routing-switching/products/unifi-dream-machine), which perfectly fit my needs.
 In UniFi terms it's an access point, switch, security gateway, and network controller all in one (which you'd otherwise have to buy separately).